-These forms can be found under the 'View Documents' section of the Secure Portal (Resources / Documentation page under 'Open Awards Templates').
-To access documents already completed select the name of the document from the drop down menu.
+These forms can be found under the 'Documents and Forms' section of the Secure Portal).
+To access documents already completed select the name of the document from the drop-down menu.

 New Qualification Request Form (NQRF)

 When completing this form, please note that the following information is mandatory: